University of Texas at Austin wordmarkCollege of Liberal Arts wordmark

 Turquoise of various colors and patterns originated

-Turquoise of various colors and patterns probably originated in sources farther to the north and west and likely was traded in after being fashioned into jewelry.
+Turquoise pendants.
+These colorful stones probably originated in sources farther to the north and west and likely wrere traded in after being fashioned into jewelry.
 TARL collections.

 Tiny shell beads of Olivella—a Pacific coast marine snail—were strung into necklaces or used as ornaments on clothing.

 Tiny shell beads of Olivella—a Pacific coast marine snail—were strung into necklaces or used as ornaments on clothing.
-TARL collections.
+TARL collections Enlarge image.

 Sandals of yucca fiber were found by the hundreds in the cave.
 To Cosgrove, their incredible numbers suggested they were left by pilgrims bringing offerings.

 Sandals of yucca fiber were found by the hundreds in the cave.
 To Cosgrove, their incredible numbers suggested they were left by pilgrims bringing offerings.
-TARL collections.
+Most if not all of the sandals at the site were of the "scuffer toe" variety, which cover only the ball of the foot and were primarily for running.
+TARL collections Enlarge image.

 A finely crafted turquoise armband from the cave was likely placed there as an offering to the gods.